PhD Health Administration Degree Programs

 As a largely rural state, Wyoming has had to adapt to the diverse needs of its population.
-Due to these needs, six Wyoming county healthcare systems have been awarded $200,000 each (Wyoming County Free Press, 2016).
+Due to these needs, six Wyoming county healthcare systems have been awarded $200,000 each.
 Awards were decided using the Wyoming County Health Needs Assessment.

 There are also federal programs that contribute to healthcare programs in Wyoming.
 A charitable trust awarded $9 million to rural healthcare systems throughout the country, including several in Wyoming (Becker’s Hospital Review, 2016).